rayxis/Project-Safe-Bite/README.md

 ## User Story

-AS AN aspiring chef with a passion for photography,
+AS A creative chef exploring new recipes,
-I WANT a platform where I can explore and visualize diverse recipes, SO THAT I can enhance both my culinary skills and my photographic creativity.
+I WANT a platform where I can view diverse recipes,
+SO THAT I can become inspired and enhance my culinary expertise.

 ## Acceptance Criteria